ankurbaijal123/Image-Processing-Website-Project/README.md

     ## In the root of your project, run:
         cd backend
         node server.js

-    The backend server will start at http://localhost:5000.
+        Backend server will start at http://localhost:5000.

 4. **Start the Frontend React App**:

     ## In the frontend folder, run:
         npm start

-The frontend will run at http://localhost:3000.
+        Frontend will run at http://localhost:3000.
+5. **User's can also run the application by using**
+     ## npm run
+     ## in main Image-Processing-Website-Project Folder

 ## Running the Application
     Visit http://localhost:3000 in your browser.